aspinwalld/ENCO-DAD-WebLog/README.md

-# ENCO DAD WebLog
+# WebLog for ENCO DAD

-#### Generate a HTML formatted playlist for a remote jock's VT shift.
+#### WebLog generates a HTML file based on an ENCO .REP file and uploads the html file via ftp.

-More documentation coming soon.
+In progress.
+Documentation coming once more progress has been made...